subnixr/minimal/README.md

 An indicator displaying the following information:
 - user privilege: `#` is printed when root, `$MNML_USER_CHAR` otherwise.
 - last command success: indicator's color is set to `$MNML_OK_COLOR` when the last command was successful, `$MNML_ERR_COLOR` otherwise.
-- background jobs: `$MNML_BACKGROUND_JOB_MODE` is applied to the indicator if at least one job is in background.
+- background jobs: `$MNML_BGJOB_MODE` is applied to the indicator if at least one job is in background.

 ### Keymap